Ibis (bicycle company): Sponsorship

 In 2011, it sponsored Anne-Caroline Chausson.

 In 2014 Brian Lopes amicably left Ibis cycles to pursue other efforts.

 In 2016, Ibis launched an Enduro World Series Team.
 The team went on to win the Overall Team Title in 2017.
 The 2020 team roster includes Robin Wallner, Bex Baraona, and Cole Lucas.

-In 2018 Brian Lopes returned to manage Ibis' new U.S. enduro team.
+In 2018 Brian Lopes returned to manage Ibis' new US enduro team.